kerimala/invoiceEngine/docs/ARCHITECTURE.md

 Yes, the entire application relies on third-party packages managed by **Composer** in the `/vendor` directory.
 This directory contains *all* external dependencies, including the Laravel framework itself.

-Three vendor packages of particular importance to our application logic are:
+Key vendor packages of particular importance to our application logic are:
 -   **`phpoffice/phpspreadsheet`**: Used by the `InvoiceParser` to read `.xlsx` and `.csv` files.
 -   **`spatie/laravel-event-sourcing`**: This package provides the foundation for our event-driven architecture.
 It simplifies the process of storing, tracking, and reacting to domain events.
--   **`spatie/laravel-pdf`**: This package is used (within the `PdfRenderer` package) to generate PDF invoices from HTML templates.
+-   **`spatie/laravel-pdf`**: This package is used (within the `PdfRenderer` package) to generate PDF invoices from HTML templates with locale-based formatting support.

 ## 6. Are we using events?